Location: Montelupo Fiorentino, IT

 The Villa Romana del Vergigno is a large villa rustica inhabited from ca. 100 BCE to 400 CE, located near Montelupo Fiorentino in the mid-Arno Valley of northern Tuscany, approximately fifteen miles west of Florence.
 In the 2019 field season we will excavate both the domestic area of the villa complex, as well as the agricultural and industrial production areas that include kilns, a grape press, and pottery production.
 Participants will receive training in excavation techniques, survey methods, site mapping using Geographic Information Systems, and will take part in artifact conservation.
 Housing is in a large, multi-suite historic villa located in the center of Montelupo Fiorentino, approximately ten minutes by car from the excavation site, twenty minutes by train from Florence, and walking distance to the train station, grocery stores, cafes, shops, and restaurants.
 There will be 2-4 people per room/sharing amenities.

 Minimum Length of Stay for Volunteers: 2 weeks

 Experience Required: No Experience Required

 Room and Board Arrangements:

-Accomodations are in a recently-remodeled, large historic villa in the center of Montelupo, a few minutes' walk from cafes, grocery stores, shopping, and train service directly to Florence.
+Accommodations are in a recently-remodeled, large historic villa in the center of Montelupo, a few minutes' walk from cafes, grocery stores, shopping, and train service directly to Florence.
 Breakfast, Lunch, and Dinner are provided Sunday - Friday (light breakfast and lunch only on Saturday).
-Wi-fi, kitchen, and a washing machine are free on the premesis.
-Cost: $5,400 : Contact McKenzie Lewis for an application for summer 2020. firstname.lastname@example.org email@example.com
+Wi-fi, kitchen, and a washing machine are free on the premises.
+Cost: $4,800 : Contact McKenzie Lewis for an application for summer 2020. email@example.com firstname.lastname@example.org

 1-6 credits offered by University of Wyoming; Participants from any institution are welcome.